Robots Build Kids!!

 Teams will prepare for competitions while they work in the studio.
 They will study the mechanics of the game and identify strategies.
 They will build and test their solutions together.
 They will compete against each other and help each other out, learning to build, program, drive and think through options to improve their solutions.
 Competitions are also integrated projects, including aspects of math, English and science to meet the challenge.
 The in-person competitions are typically held on Saturdays throughout the state, as spectators are encouraged to join in the fun.
 If the team does enough at the state competition, they can also earn their way in the world competition, where they will meet, work with and compete against students from around the globe.

-Level Up Robots opens our studio in Lawrence, KS on 9/6/2022 at Wakarusa and Bob Billings.
-We will be open for classes on Tuesday and Wednesday evening, and work time on Saturday mornings.
+Level Up Robots is located at Wakarusa Drive and Bob Billings Parkway in Lawrence, KS.
+We are open for classes on Tuesday and Wednesday evenings, and work time on Saturday mornings.
 Please stop by to visit with us!

 Saturdays 9am - noon